IsaKiko/D3-visualising-data/08-d3enter.md

 most recent data point (year 2009).

-We create a new array `data_2009` that contains only these data points using the `map` function we've learned about earlier:
+We create a new array `data_2009` that contains only these data points using the `map` function we've learned about earlier.
+We are looking at the most recent data point (`[nation.income.length-1]`).

 ~~~{.js}
 // create new array that only contains the most recent data point